-- 9.211 Describe the total transport task for the project, including workforce, inputs and outputs during the construction, operational and decommissioning phases of the project.
+- 9.217 Describe the total transport task for the project, including workforce, inputs and outputs during the construction, operational and decommissioning phases of the project.
 Detail appropriate choices for modes of transport to ensure efficiency and minimise impacts on the community.
-Refer to Transport EIS information guideline67 and Section 5.10 of Preparing an environmental impact statement Guideline for proponents. - 9.212 Present the transport assessment in separate sections for each project-affected mode (road, rail, air, and sea) as appropriate for each phase of the project, including the proposed transportation and delivery of pre-assembled modules or components to site.
+Refer to Transport EIS information guideline for proponents. - 9.218 Present the transport assessment in separate sections for each project-affected mode (road, rail, air, and sea) as appropriate for each phase of the project, including the proposed transportation and delivery of pre-assembled modules or components to site.